Allied Health

 About CSANZ Representation

 Allied Health members of CSANZ NZ Region are represented on the NZ Committee by an elected member to share Allied Health concerns, plan education sessions at the annual scientific meeting, and to advocate for the sector.
 The current representative is Stacey Neilson.
 Stacey is also the New Zealand rep on the CSANZ Allied Health, Science and Technology Council.
 The Chair of that Council is Dr Lee Nedkoff.
-Lee is a guest speaker at this year’s ASM in Christchurch.

 Recent News